galdre/morphe/Readme.md

        :decl fdecl}))
 ```

-In short, you need to define a **parsing function**, a **writing functions**, and you need to specify how to find the aspects in the parsed form (morphe's parser looks at the `:morphe.core/aspects` keyword in the def'ed symbol's metadata, but you could do whatever you want).
+In short, you need to define a **parsing function** and a **writing function**, and you need to specify how to find the aspects in the parsed form (morphe's parser looks at the `:morphe.core/aspects` keyword in the def'ed symbol's metadata, but you could do whatever you want).

 The main benefit, if it is a benefit, to re-using `morphe.impl.core`'s utilities is that it does [what it can](src/morphe/util/cljs.clj) to ensure your new `def` form is Clojurescript-friendly.